sschmeier/genomics-tutorial/ngs-mapping/index.rst

 Overview
 ~~~~~~~~

-|bowtie| is a short read aligner, that can take a reference genome and map single- or paired-end data to it.
+|bowtie| is a short read aligner, that can take a reference genome and map single- or paired-end data to it [TRAPNELL2009]_.
 It requires an indexing step in which one supplies the reference genome and |bowtie| will create an index that in the subsequent steps will be used for aligning the reads to the reference genome.
 The general command structure of the |bowtie| tools we are going to use are shown below: